mdetweil/sempack/README.md

 sempack is a dotnet core cli tool to help version and pack nupkgs.

-Updates the Version property of the .csproj file
+Updates the VersionPrefix property of the .csproj file.

+If the Version property is set, Version will be carried over to VersionPrefix.

+If both VersionPrefix and Version properties are set, the highest value for each will be chosen.

 ## Status